 Incremental backup is enabled through an option to the mysqlbackup command.
 For straightforward incremental backups, specify the --incremental option.
-An alternative method uses the --incremental-with-redo-log-only option, requiring additional planning on your part.
+An alternative method uses the -- incremental-with-redo-log-only option, requiring additional planning on your part.

 You also indicate the point in time of the previous full or incremental backup.
 For convenience, you can use the --incremental-base option to automatically derive the necessary log sequence number (LSN) from the metadata stored in a previous backup directory.
-Or, you can specify an explicit LSN value using the --start-lsn option, using the ending LSN from a previous full or incremental backup.
+Or, you can specify an explicit LSN value using the --start-lsn option, using the ending LSN from a previous full or incremental backup (see Other Considerations for Incremental Backups on some limitation that applies when using the --start-lsn option).